-At the end of the reporting period, the Group has tax losses of approximately RMB19,912,000 (2020: RMB10,644,000) that are available for offset against future taxable profits.
-In 2021, RMB13,872,000 (2020: RMB4,604,000) of tax losses were not recognised as deferred tax asset due to uncertainty of its recoverability.
-The use of these tax losses is subject to the agreement of the tax authorities and compliance with certain provisions of the tax legislation of the respective countries in which the companies operate.
-In FY2021, if the Group were able to recognise all unrecognised deferred tax assets, the profit would increase by RMB2,086,000 (2020: RMB696,000).
-The tax losses will expire from 2024 to 2025 except amount of RMB243,000 (2020: RMB294,000).
+At the end of the reporting period, the Group has unutilised tax losses of Nil (2021: RMB21,413,000) that are available for offset against future taxable profits.
+These tax losses have been fully utilised in current year and the use of these tax losses is subject to the agreement of the tax authorities and compliance with certain provisions of the tax legislation of the respective countries in which the companies operate.